-The faculty and administrative staff members of the Program in Occupational Therapy will assist you in the socialization process of your chosen profession.
+The faculty and administrative staff members of the Program in Occupational Therapy will assist you in the development of professional behaviors for occupational therapy practice.
 It is expected that your personal values of honesty, integrity, and responsibility will remain active while you are a student and will be incorporated into your professional values.
 In the spirit of establishing a community for learning which will benefit all of us and which will assist you on your path towards becoming a professional, we expect all faculty, administrative staff, and students to conduct themselves according to specified behavioral standards when interacting with each other.
-These standards are based on mutual respect, a desire to maintain an atmosphere of civility, and tolerance for individuality.
+These standards are based on open communication, bias-free dialogue, collaborative interaction, and tolerance for individuality.
 We believe that adherence to these standards by all of us will establish the foundation for mutually rewarding relationships.
 This foundation will ultimately enhance the atmosphere for teaching and learning and will afford all of us opportunities for professional growth.